Release of Derek Chauvin again brings bail questions to the forefront in Minnesota

 Unlike the Minnesota Freedom Fund, which operates on donations, A-Affordable is set to make at least $100,000 off the agreement.

-The American bail system, often misrepresented in popular culture, is not designed to be a punishment, but as a way to incentivize people charged with crimes — and still presumed innocent — to return to court and face trial.
+The American bail system, often misrepresented in popular culture, is not designed to be a punishment, but as a way to give people charged with crimes — and still presumed innocent — the incentive to return to court and face trial.